qTox/qTox/MAINTAINING.md

 process, so that no translation effort would be lost when resetting Weblate.**

+# Releases

+- tag versions that are to be released, make sure that they are GPG-signed, i.e. `git tag -s v1.8.0`
+- use semantic versions for tags: `vMAJOR.MINOR.PATCH`
+  - `MAJOR` – bump version when there are breaking changes to video, audio, text chats, groupchats, file transfers, and any other basic functionality.
+    For other things, `MINOR` and `PATCH` are to be bumped.
+  - `MINOR` – bump version when there are:
+    - new features added
+    - UI/feature breaking changes
+    - other non-breaking changes
+  - `PATCH` – bump when there have been only fixes added.
+If changes include something more than just bugfixes, bump `MAJOR` or `MINOR` version accordingly.
+- before creating a `MAJOR`/`MINOR` release generate changelog with `clog`.
+  - in a `MAJOR`/`MINOR` release tag should include information that changelog is located in the `CHANGELOG.md` file, e.g. `For details see CHANGELOG.md`
+- to release a `PATCH` version after non-fix changes have landed on `master` branch, checkout latest `MAJOR`/`MINOR` version and `git cherry-pick -x` commits from `master` that you want `PATCH` release to include.
+Once cherry-picking has been done, tag HEAD of the branch.
+  - when making a `PATCH` tag, include in tag message short summary of what the tag release fixes, and to whom it's interesting (often only some OSes/distributions would find given `PATCH` release interesting).
+- bumping a higher-level version "resets" lower-version numbers, e.g.
+  `v1.7.1 → v2.0.0`
+- create and GPG-sign tarball using [`./tools/create-tarball.sh`] script, and upload the tarball to a github release.

 # How to become a maintainer?

 Contribute, review & test pull requests, be active, oh and don't forget to